bagrinsergiu/BitBlox-KB/integrations/third-party-domains/MailChimp/index.rst

 Connect Multiplies forms to Mailchimp
 ------

-You can connect different accounts and lists from MailChimp to your landing page under different forms
+You can connect different accounts and lists from MailChimp to your landing page under different forms.

 1. Open your landing page and go to the **Form**
 2. On the form button, hover over **Edit** and click on **Integration List**